cloudblog004/fantasticfoodies/content/en/posts/1690-easiest-way-to-make-quick-chicken-parmesan-roll-ups.md

 - "2 cups shredded Parmesan cheese"
 - "2 tbsp. parsley for garnish optional"
 recipeinstructions:
 - "Preheat oven to 350 deg.
 F. Lay cooked lasagna noodles flat, on an even layer, on a greased baking sheet.
-(11&#34;x 17&#34;)"
+(11*x 17*)"
-- "Season chicken with salt &amp; pepper then cut chicken into approximately 1/2&#34; cubes.
+- "Season chicken with salt & pepper then cut chicken into approximately 1/2* cubes.
 Put flour and breadcrumbs into two separate bowls.
 Whisk together three eggs into a separate bowl. working in batches, dredge chicken in the flour then dip into the eggs.
 Toss them into the breadcrumbs for the final dredge."
 - "In a large skillet over medium-high heated oil.
 Add chicken and cook until golden brown and cooked through, about 12 minutes turning chicken at the 6 minute mark."
 - "Meanwhile, make filling.
 Whisk together the ricotta, remaining eggs, garlic powder and 1 cup of parmesan cheese.
 Spread ricotta mixture onto each lasagna noodle, then spoon marinara sauce over the ricotta.
 Top with the cooked chicken and mozzarella then roll up tightly."
-- "In large deep baking dish (9&#34;X 13&#34;) spoon a layer of marinara on the bottom of the dish.
+- "In large deep baking dish (9*X 13*) spoon a layer of marinara on the bottom of the dish.
 Add roll-ups and spoon more sauce onto each roll-up.
 Sprinkle more mozzarella nad Parmesan over each roll-up.
 Bake until bubbly and melted, about 30 minutes."
 - "Remove from over and let cool for 10 minutes.
 Garnish with parsley if so desired."
 - "Ready to serve and ENJOY!"
 categories: